nbusseneau/hephaistos/README.md

   ├── Game.macOS.app/
   └── hephaistos
   ```
-  > ⚠️&nbsp;If you don't know where Hades is, Hephaistos can try to give you a tip by auto-detecting from Steam and Epic Games configuration files: just run `hephaistos`.
+  > ⚠️&nbsp;If you don't know where Hades is, Hephaistos can try to give you a tip by auto-detecting from Steam and Epic Games configuration files: drag the `Hades` directory onto the Terminal application icon > run `./hephaistos`.
-  > Note that you still have to move the files to the Hades directory manually before continuing.
+  > Note that you still have to move `hephaistos` to the Hades directory manually before continuing.
   </details>

 <details>
-<summary>Linux</summary>
+<summary>Linux / Steam Deck</summary>

 - Download [hephaistos-linux.zip](https://github.com/nbusseneau/hephaistos/releases/latest/download/hephaistos-linux.zip).
 - Extract the archive.
 You should get an `hephaistos` executable.